Home broadband vs business broadband

 On a practical level, home and business broadband are supplied in exactly the same way.
 You’ll receive a router in the post, which connects you to the same cable networks, regardless of which type of broadband you have.
 You’ll pay monthly, and the contract duration is usually about the same.

-Where you’ll notice differences between the two is in the range of contracts on offer, the type of customer service available to you, and features related to some of the more technical aspects of your internet service, like your IP address.
-Sometimes the router you receive will be slightly more advanced too if you opt for business broadband, designed for more connections and larger spaces than the typical home hub.
+Where you’ll notice differences between the two is in the range of contracts on offer, the type of customer service and technical support available to you, and features related to some of the more technical aspects of your internet service, like your IP address.
+Sometimes, though not always, the router you receive will be slightly more advanced too if you opt for business broadband, designed for more connections and larger spaces than the typical home hub.

 Home broadband